Calcium titanate

 Calcium titanate is an inorganic compound with the chemical formula CaTiO_{3}.
 As a mineral, it is called perovskite, named after Russian mineralogist, Lev Perovski (1792–1856).
 It is a colourless, diamagnetic solid, although the mineral is often coloured owing to impurities.

 Synthesis

 CaTiO_{3} can be prepared by the combination of CaO and TiO_{2} at temperatures >1300 °C. Sol-gel processes has been used to make a more pure substance, as well as lowering the synthesis temperature.
 These compounds synthesized are more compressible due to the powders from the sol-gel process as well and bring it closer to its calculated density (~4.04 g/ml).

 Structure

+Perovskite (CaTiO_{3}) crystal from Perovskite Hill, Magnet Cove, Arkansas, USA.
+Calcium titanate naturally occurs in this form.

 Calcium titanate is obtained as orthorhombic crystals, more specifically perovskite structure.
-In this motif, the Ti(IV) centers are octahedral and the Ca^{2+} centers occupy a cage of 12 oxygen centres.
+In this motif, the Ti(IV) centers are octahedral and the Ca^{2+} centers occupy a cage of 12 oxygen centers.
 Many useful materials adopt related structures, e.g. barium titanate or variations of the structure, e.g. yttrium barium copper oxide.